mirkobrombin/go-warp/docs/overview.md

 # Warp Overview

 Warp is a data orchestration and synchronization layer designed for distributed backends.
 It sits between the application logic and the primary storage, offering fast access to hot data with configurable consistency modes, distributed invalidation, locking and leases, a watch bus for streaming updates, versioned caching, and built-in metrics.
+Start with the [Getting Started](getting-started.md) tutorial and consult the [Glossary](glossary.md) for terminology.

 Warp is composed of modular packages: